Breaking News: Mar.2014 | See today's Tweets!

 The March 7th edition is now online The weekly print edition of this newspaper is online.
 Never miss an edition!
 We invite you to subscribe to the colour print edition (delivered by postal mail or direct to homes in Sooke core area) or be a sponsor.
 Free black-&-white print copies available for pickup at Sooke-area coffee shops and library.
 Opt-in to our e-news bulletin list (breaking news, free by email once a week, with link to the current print edition online).

 Archives of weekly print editions:

-Full version PDFs of print editions (files approx. 2 to 5 MB each, 150 dpi) available to read online.
+Full version PDFs of print editions going back a few weeks are free to red online (files approx. 2 to 5 MB each, 150 dpi) available to read online.
 Be sure your computer can open large PDFs.

 Archives of this Breaking News page